SubhMSFT/CosmosDBPostmanGuide/README.md

 Let's now see a few ops in action and I will explain the key concepts as well in effectively using Postman in the walk-through of using an API.

 ### List Databases
-This is a GET operation, wherein you type in: http://{{DocumentDBHost}}/dbs.
+This is a GET operation, wherein you type in Request URI in format: http://{{DocumentDBHost}}/dbs.
 You will need to ensure that your specific Environment Options are chosen correctly, and also once written, before firing the API, hover your mouse pointer on top of the variable.
 It should showcase in green the correctly set variable values.
 In case it does not, then it is any one of 3 possibilities: 1) you have either not correctly set the environment variable values, 2) you had correctly set in the past, but they have got overwritten for some reason, 3) you have not chosen the correct environment from the top-right-hand environment drop-down list.
 Always check these parameters to troubleshoot.
 If you have set correctly, it should showcase as below in green:

 ![Image6](postman2.png)